-Polaritonics recently demonstrated itself as a suitable platform for all-optical logic architecture [14-16].
+Polaritonics recently demonstrated itself as a suitable platform for all-optical logic architecture [15-17].
 Polaritons are quasiparticles originating from the strong interaction between light confined in a microcavity and matter embedded inside.
-In their groundbreaking paper [17], Weisbuch et. al. showed the first experimental evidence of strong light-matter interaction between inorganic semiconductor quantum wells and planar cavity.
+The general idea of mixed light-matter eigenstates was conceived in 1958 for just bulk crystals [18].
+Concerning the cavity structure, the first step was done in 1992.
+In their groundbreaking paper [19], Weisbuch et. al. showed the first experimental evidence of strong light-matter interaction between inorganic semiconductor quantum wells and planar cavity.
 By measuring reflectivity spectra, they observed normal-mode splitting when the quantum wells and the cavity are in resonance.
-Subsequently, strongly-coupled microcavity structure was proposed as a coherent emission source [18].
-Thanks to bosonic nature of polaritons, they are expected to undergo Bose-Einstein condensation (BEC) phenomenon resulting in coherent emission or lasing from the ground polariton state, firstly demonstrated by Kasprzak et al. [19].
+Subsequently, strongly-coupled microcavity structure was proposed as a coherent emission source [20].
+Thanks to bosonic nature of polaritons, they are expected to undergo Bose-Einstein condensation (BEC) phenomenon resulting in coherent emission or lasing from the ground polariton state, firstly demonstrated by Kasprzak et al. [21].
 Having non-equilibrium situation due to finite polariton lifetime, polariton thermalization, essential to BEC, is usually hard to achieve.
-However, lasing from the ground polariton state without thermalization is still possible and usually referred to a polariton laser [20].
-Aside from the laser, polaritonics succeeded in other optical devices such as an optical amplifier, optical transistor, and even all-optical logic [16,21].
-Besides the few exceptions [22,23], the room-temperature operation is prohibited in inorganic semiconductors.
-Indeed, weak bounding energy of elementary excitations in inorganic materials (Wannier-Mott excitons) decreases the working temperature down to values where excitons don't dissociate due to thermal excitations.
-The most suitable platform for ambient conditions is organic semiconductors owing to high bounding energy of organic Frenkel excitons.
+However, lasing from the ground polariton state without thermalization is still possible and usually referred to a polariton laser [22].
+Aside from the laser, polaritonics succeeded in other optical devices such as an optical amplifier, optical transistor, and even all-optical logic [17, 23].
+Besides the few exceptions [24, 25], the room-temperature operation is prohibited in inorganic semiconductors.
+Indeed, weak binding energy of elementary excitations in inorganic materials (Wannier-Mott excitons) decreases the working temperature down to values where excitons don't dissociate due to thermal excitations.
+The most suitable platform for ambient conditions is organic semiconductors owing to high binding energy of organic Frenkel excitons.
 Discussed above advantages of organic materials instigated the rapid progress in organic polaritonics.
-Recently, there were many experimental achievements starting from the first strong-coupling observation [24].
-To date, linear polariton emission [25-27] and polariton lasing [28-31] with various materials encompassing wide spectral range were shown.
+Recently, there were many experimental achievements starting from the first strong-coupling observation [26].
+To date, linear polariton emission [27-29] and polariton lasing [30-33] with various materials encompassing wide spectral range were shown.
 Unfortunately, the localized nature of Frenkel excitons prevents polariton-polariton interaction, the crucial ingredient for a lot of achievements in inorganic polaritonics.
 For this reason, optical polariton devices at room temperature are still remain elusive and is a central part of this thesis.
 Throughout this work, the author elucidates a receipt for polariton lasing at ambient conditions a strongly-coupled microcavity containing an organic polymer.
 Thorough experiments reveal the driving mechanism of relaxation under non-resonant excitation.
 Further, the ultrafast pump-probe technique allows for polariton amplification and dynamics investigation.
 Finally, "proof-of-concept" work is done to demonstrate the cascadability, switching principle, and two optical logic gates operation.
 All the experiments are done under pulsed excitation, bringing the name of this thesis.